Random Incidence Microphone also referred to as Diffuse Incidence Microphones.

-RMS or rms : Root Mean Square of a time-varying quantity is obtained by squaring the Amplitude at each instant, obtaining the average of the squared values over the interval of interest, and then taking the
+RMS : Root Mean Square of a time-varying quantity is obtained by squaring the amplitude at each instant, obtaining the average of the squared values over the interval of interest, and then taking the

 In acoustics the RMS value is also known as the Effective value.

 The abbreviation RMS was formerly denoted as r.m.s. or rms, but these notations are now deprecated